khalid-hussain/morals-and-behaviour/5-friends-close-friends.md

 that somebody else has said the criticisms that you address to your companion, that would be to speak ill.
 If your phrase your advice bluntly, you will annoy and discourage.
 “Speak to him courteously,” the Almighty has said, “And speak unto him a gentle word.”
-[Quran 20:44] And the Prophet (Peace be upon him)
-said: “Do not discourage him.”
+(Quran 20:44) And the Prophet !pbuh said, “Do not discourage him.”
 If you are advising someone, and you insist on seeing your advice taken, you are doing wrong since you could be mistaken and you would be insisting on him accepting your error and rejecting the truth.

 153. Everything has its use.
 Thus, I have profited greatly from mixing with the ignorant.
 This has inspired my inward self, it has sparked off my spirit,